 2. Do you have the necessary skills?

 Evaluate your own skills and judge your readiness to own your own business.
 Successful small business owners build around their strengths and compensate for their weaknesses.
 Likewise, do your best to gauge the activities that will make up your business — and don’t overlook the less-enjoyable responsibilities.
-This is a great place to start if you already know that you want to start your own company.

 3. Do you understand the responsibilities of ownership?